 - Rule 3.
 Open syllables have a vowel at the end of the syllable create a long vowel sound.
 "I, me, and no" demonstrate open syllable words.

 - Rule 4.
-Long vowels may be formed by preceding two consonants in words such as "bank, eight, night, comb, and old."
+Long vowels may be formed by preceding two consonants in words such as "find, wild, old, and comb".
+These need to be memorized.

 I usually teach silent E words first.
 One method to teach silent e words is by drawing a circle around both vowels and then a arrow from the silent e to the interior vowel.
-This shows the interior vowel speaks.
-Another different method is to circle the two vowels and draw a line through the silent e, indicating it has no sound.
+This shows the interior vowel speaks or says its name.
+Another method is to circle the two vowels and draw a line through the silent e, indicating it has no sound.
 One of the first words to teach is 'name' because it is so common.
 By using either of these methods, English learners will quickly begin to recognize and read silent e words.
-In addition, I often contrast long vowel words with their short vowel relatives.
-(Examples: cane-can, here-her, pine-pin, hope-hop)*
+In addition, I often contrast short vowel words with their long vowel relatives.
+(Examples: can + e = cane, pin + e = pine, hop + e = hope, us + e = use)*

 I usually do not teach open syllables initially because I include this when I teach the types of syllables.
 Nor do I teach long vowels preceding two consonants at this time because they are rare in English.
 Instead, I teach this rule as we encounter these words.